krasimir/stent/README.md

 ## A few words about state machines

 State machine is a mathematical model of computation.
 It's an abstract concept where the machine may have different states but at a given time fulfills only one of them.
 It accepts input and based on that (plus its current state) transitions to another state.
-Isn't it sounds familiar?
+Isn't it familiar?
 Yes, it sounds like a front-end application.
 That's why this model/concept applies nicely to UI development.

 *Disclaimer: there are different types of state machines.
 I think the one that makes sense for front-end development is [Mealy state machine](https://en.wikipedia.org/wiki/Mealy_machine).*